 Kantha Bopha Childrens Hospital in Cambodia

 In 1974/75 Dr. Beat Richner, a Swiss Doctor and philanthropist, was sent to Cambodia by the Swiss Red Cross (SRC) to work at Children's Hospital.
 He had to leave when the Khmer Rouge invaded the country.
-In December 1991 Dr. Richner was asked by the Cambodian government to rebuild and manage the Kantha Bopha Children's Hospital, which had been destroyed during the war.
-In March 1992 he created a foundation in Zurich, moved to Phnom Penh and began with the actual reconstruction work.
-In November 1992 Kantha Bopha Children's Hospital was back in operation.
+In 1992 he rebuilt the Kantha Bopha Children's Hospital, became its manager and created a foundation in Zurich.
 Over the following years the hospital was progressively extended and modified to meet the most urgent needs of its patients.
 Since then Beat Richner has dedicated his work and life to the people of Cambodia and more hospitals were built.

 Kantha Bopha has become a highly respected model for the entire Southeast Asian region.
 It shows how efficient direct medical and humanitarian aid - i.e. correct medication, unhampered by corruption, targeted long-term training, curative and preventive medicine as well as research - can be.